-The statement pursuant to Section 134 (3)(m) of The Companies Act 2013 read with theRule 8(3) of The Companies (Accounts) Rules2014 regarding particulars relating toconservation of energy technology absorption foreign exchange earnings and outgo asrequired to be disclosed under the Act is given in Annexure no.1.
+The statement pursuant to Section 134 (3)(m) of the Companies Act 2013 read with theRule 8(3) of The Companies (Accounts) Rules2014 regarding particulars relating toconservation of energy technology absorption foreign exchange earnings and outgo asrequired to be disclosed under the Act is provided in Annexure 1.

 DIRECTORS' RESPONSIBILITY STATEMENT

-(i) In the preparation of the annual accounts for the year ended March 31 2019 theapplicable accounting standards and schedule III of the Companies Act 2013 had beenfollowed and there are no material departure from the same;
+(i) In the preparation of the annual accounts for the year ended March 31 2020 theapplicable accounting standards and schedule III of the Companies Act 2013 have beenfollowed and there are no material departures from this;

 (v) Robust and detailed Internal Financial Controls to be followed by the Company havebeen laid down.
 These controls are adequate and were operating effectively; and

-(vi) Appropriate system has been devised to ensure that your Company is compliantwith all applicable provisions and statutory requirements.
+(vi) An appropriate system has been devised to ensure that your Company is compliantwith all applicable provisions and statutory requirements.
 These systems were adequate andoperating effectively.

 FOR RELIANCE CHEMOTEX INDUSTRIES LIMITED